MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-red-hat.md

 ## Prerequisites

-- You must have a RHEL 7.3 machine with at least 3.25 GB of memory.
+You must have a RHEL 7.3 machine with at least 3.25 GB of memory.

-  > [!TIP]
-  > To install RHEL, go to [http://access.redhat.com/products/red-hat-enterprise-linux/evaluation](http://access.redhat.com/products/red-hat-enterprise-linux/evaluation).
+To install Red Hat Enterprise Linux, go to [http://access.redhat.com/products/red-hat-enterprise-linux/evaluation](http://access.redhat.com/products/red-hat-enterprise-linux/evaluation).
 You can also create RHEL virtual machines in Azure.
 For the basic process, see [Create a Linux virtual machine with the Azure CLI](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-cli).

-- For other system requirements, see [System requirements for SQL Server on Linux](sql-server-linux-setup.md#system).
+For other system requirements, see [System requirements for SQL Server on Linux](sql-server-linux-setup.md#system).

 ## <a id="install"></a>Install SQL Server